elecfreaks/pxt-magicwand-old/README.md

-# micro:bit toy gun kit
+# micro:bit magic wand kit

 This is the toy type educational product produced by ELECFREAKS.
 It can interact with toys purchased in the market and truly complete learning in play.